 What is live-in care?

-Live-in care is an increasingly popular alternative to moving into a care home.
+Live-in care is an increasingly popular alternative to moving into a care home – especially for those who have higher support needs.
 It enables you to stay in your own home and meet your changing needs.
 For some people it offers a way of continuing to live as independently as possible at home in their local community.

 Mum liked the fact that someone would bring her a cup of tea in the morning, check she was all right and ask if she wanted any breakfast.